After years of experimentation, a key question comes to the forefront in 2026:

 -

-Business goals first —not technology.
+Business goals come first —not the technology.

 -